djnavarro/workbch/README.md

 #> Warning: The path for job 'toxic' is set to '~/projects/toxic' but does not
 #> exist
 ```

+If `jobname` argument is not specified, the workbch package attempts to
+see if the use is working within a known job.
+It checks for this in two
+ways.
+If the current RStudio project matches a known job, then that job
+is used by default.
+Failing that, the working directory is checked.

 ## Example 4: Filtering and prioritising